 Tabia knelt in front of Dinara to check for herself.
-“Stop your pouting, now.
+“Don’t you worry.
 This happens to everyone,” she said.

-Dinara surprised herself by laughing.
+Dinara laughed.
 It sounded manic even to her own ears, and it made Tabia look up.
 They’d been rehearsing for hours; of course Dinara was bound to fall.
 She doubted she could land one more jump, with the way her muscles shook from the exertion of just standing.

 “Would you like a break?”
 Tabia asked.

 “I’d like to be done.”

 “Very well.
 Let me talk to you some about Edith, then we can end this for the day.”

 Dinara nearly collapsed with relief.
 She didn’t know what more she could possibly learn about Edith, but she’d listen if it meant she could go take a nap.
 Edith was Tabia’s legacy, anyway, and Dinara wouldn’t take that pride from her.
 Not more than she already had.